gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/firefox_tweaks.md

 ```
 #### Unreadable input fields with dark GTK themes {#unreadable_input_fields_with_dark_gtk_themes}

-When using a dark [GTK](GTK "GTK"){.wikilink} theme, one might encounter Internet pages with unreadable input and text
+When using a dark [GTK](GTK "wikilink") theme, one might encounter Internet pages with unreadable input and text fields
-fields (e.g. text input field with white text on white background, or black text on dark background).
-This can happen
+(e.g. text input field with white text on white background, or black text on dark background).
+This can happen because
-because the site only sets either background or text color, and Firefox takes the other one from the theme.
-To prevent
+the site only sets either background or text color, and Firefox takes the other one from the theme.
+To prevent Firefox
-Firefox from using theme\'s colors and dark themes in web pages respectively confirm
+from using theme\'s colors and dark themes in web pages respectively confirm
 `{{ic|browser.display.use_system_colors}}`{=mediawiki} and `{{ic|widget.content.allow-gtk-dark-theme}}`{=mediawiki} are
 set to `{{ic|false}}`{=mediawiki} in `{{ic|about:config}}`{=mediawiki}.